patrick-amusivwa/MS1-pawsandclaws/README.md

 Each animal's page details their care, what training they have under gone and whether they are available for adoption.
 There is also crucial information relating to the animal's care (e.g special dietry requirements).

 ### Deployment
+To add files into the github repository: 1. type 'git add FILENAME.html' into command line
+                                         2. include clear, consise git commit message with 'git commit -m "COMMIT MESSAGE"'
+                                         3. push commit to github with 'git push'

 This site is hosted using GitHub pages.
 It is deployed directly from the master branch.
 New commits in the master branch will automatically be reflected in the deployed site.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

 To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/graceedev/MS1-pawsandclaws.git into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.
+Alternatively, you can fork this github by selecting 'fork' from near the settings menu on the github repository page.

 ### Credits
 All code, unless otherwise specified, was written by me.
 Thank you to Code Institute for supplying the template that this website uses.
-The responsive navbar was initially created from a tutorial w3schools.
+The responsive navbar was initially created from a tutorial on w3schools.
+Map widget is from Google Maps, following the instructions on https://www.maps.ie/create-google-map/ in lieu of creating an API.
 The fade in animations on the Success Stories pages was from https://blog.hubspot.com/website/css-fade-in and used in conjunction with bootstrap.
 The grow animation was found at https://travis.media/how-to-make-an-item-grow-on-hover-with-css*/.